 Recipe FAQs

-However, you can make them in advance and freeze them.
+Yes, you can make them in advance.
 They freeze exceptionally well for up to 3 months.
 You can fry them frozen without the need to defrost them.

 Other pork recipes you may like